IgorBabkin/ts-ioc-container/packages/ts-ioc-container/scripts/generateReadme/README.hbs.md

 ```

 ## Container
-`IContainer` consists of 2 main parts:
+`IContainer` consists of:

-- Providers - describes how to create instances of dependencies
+- Provider is dependency factory which creates dependency
-- Injector - describes how to inject dependencies to constructor
+- Injector describes how to inject dependencies to constructor
+- Registration is provider factory which registers provider in container

 ### Basic usage